ChrisHandley/intro-to-python-flask/_episodes/02-template.md

 ## Flask Forms to the Rescue

 Flask supports defining forms that are pushed to the front end.
+In the `app` directory we can make a new file `forms.py`

+Also install `wtforms` using pip.

 ~~~
+from flask_wtf import FlaskForm
+from wtforms import StringField
+from wtforms.validators import DataRequired

 class NameForm(FlaskForm):
     name = StringField('Which actor is your favorite?', validators=[DataRequired()])
     submit = SubmitField('Submit')